codac-team/codac/doc/source/index.rst

 2. Take contractors from a catalog of already existing operators, provided in the library
 3. Add the contractors and domains to the Contractor Network
 4. Let the Contractor Network solve the problem
-5. Obtain a reliable set of feasible variables for our problem
+5. Obtain a reliable set of feasible variables

 **For instance.** Let us consider the robotic problem of localization with range-only measurements.
 A robot is described by a state vector :math:`\mathbf{x}=\{x_1,x_2,\psi,\vartheta\}^\intercal` depicting its position, its heading and its speed.